filviu/blog/content/posts/2010/2010-07-05-good-vps-hosting.md

 I finally came to the conclusion that unmanaged is the way for me.
 I'm working on the old premise "give me a machine, an IP, a net pipe and some power" and I'll manage from there.

-Finally after some research I was left with two: <a href="http://www.slicehost.com/" target="_blank" rel="noopener">Slicehost</a> and <a href="http://www.linode.com/?r=16a04aa4c234b0d0edf8bf518ca11356448e1975" target="_blank" rel="noopener">Linode</a>.
+Finally after some research I was left with two: [Linode](http://www.linode.com/?r=16a04aa4c234b0d0edf8bf518ca11356448e1975).
 From the features listed and user testimonials I found on various forums they are equally good.
 Simply when I needed to sign up Linode offered more space and RAM for the same amount of money, so the choice was easy.

 What I like: